-WordPress themes push web template systems much further.
+WordPress themes drive the concept of a website template system much further.

-The WP theme system controls every aspect of your site’s design.
-It allows you to add a “skin” to your site similarly to what a website template system does but it also also gives you complete control over the management, appearance and ability to customize template features.
+A WordPress theme controls and integrates all of the design elements of the website.
+It allows you to add a “skin” over your site similarly to what a website template system does but it gives you more control over the management, presentation and customization of all template settings.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-As the above quote states, one of the unique and revolutionary features of WordPress is that how your site appears to visitors externally does not affect your site’s functionality and content management.
+As the above quote states, a unique feature of a WordPress theme is that how your web site looks to visitors is managed independently of your site’s functionality and content management.

-In simple terms, what this means is that you can change the design of your site as much and as often as you want without affecting your site’s content and all the functionality you’ve built into it.
-For example, if you have set up your site for e-commerce, replacing the theme won’t affect the content or the functionality of your website.
-All e-commerce features, plugin settings and product information will remain intact, but the site will look completely different.
+In simple terms, what this means is that a WP theme lets you modify the look and feel of your website as much and as often as you like without modifying your website’s content and all the work you’ve put into it.
+For example, if you have configured your website for e-commerce, changing the entire look of your site with a different theme won’t affect the content or the functionality of the website.
+All e-commerce features, settings and product information will remain unaffected, but the site will look completely different.

-Because when you use WordPress, you no longer have to wait until your site’s web design is completed.
-You can get your website built quickly and start with any theme you want, and then completely change the look, feel and design of your site in a few seconds, whenever you choose … and as often as you like!
+Because when your website is powered by WordPress, you no longer need to wait until your website’s design is done.
+You can get your business website built simply and start with any WordPress theme you like, and modify the entire look, feel and design of your site in a few minutes, whenever you want … and as often as you like!

-Even better, you can easily install a theme on your WordPress site without needing any web code development skills.
-Just choose any WP theme you want, install it on your website and activate it.
-WordPress allows you to change your site’s design and customize elements like header images, page layout, style settings and more in a few seconds …
+Even better, you can easily replace any theme on your site with no website coding knowledge required.
+Simply pick any WordPress theme you want, install it on your website and activate it.
+WordPress lets you change your website design and modify elements like headers, layout, typography and more with just a few mouse clicks …

-As WordPress is open source software, thousands of web designers can create themes specifically for the WP CMS platform using the WordPress templating system.
+As WordPress is open source software, website design companies can create themes specifically for the WP CMS platform using the WP template system.

-This means that loads of high quality WP themes are made available to WordPress users.
-WP are normally distributed for Free under the terms of the GNU License Definition, or sold as Premium (paid) themes.
+This means that loads of great WP themes are made available to WordPress users.
+Themes are usually distributed as Free Software under the terms of the GNU General Public License Definition, or sold as Premium (i.e. paid) themes.

-The WordPress development team keeps a FREE theme directory which gives WordPress users access thousands of excellent web templates completely free of charge …
+The WordPress development team keeps a FREE theme directory which allows WordPress users to download, access and install thousands of great WordPress themes at no cost …

-As more users turn to WordPress for publishing and managing their digital presence, more designers are now starting to develop themes for a wider audience of web users.
+As the popularity of WordPress soars, more designers are now starting to create themes for a wider audience of web users.

-Themes range from professional-looking, to designs that are stunning and could easily cost thousands of dollars to commission.
-Surprisingly, WordPress themes can be bought fairly cheaply, especially when compared to what you would have had to pay if a web designer had to build it from scratch.
+WP themes range from corporate-looking, to designs that are stunning and could normally cost thousands of dollars to design.
+Surprisingly, most WP themes can be purchased very cheaply, especially when compared to what you would have had to pay if a website designer had to create it from scratch.

-You can see several WordPress theme galleries that include many examples of great premium WP themes in this page:
+You can view a number of theme galleries that include many examples of great premium WP themes in this article:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits and advantages of using WordPress themes over choosing website building applications that require traditional website design:
+Here are just some of the many benefits of using WordPress themes over choosing traditional web template design:

-WordPress themes are really easy to install on your site.
-Just upload a zip folder containing the plugin to your Plugin folder via your WP dashboard and activate.
-Even easier still, you can install any of the themes listed in the WP themes repository at WordPress.org) directly from your WP dashboard.
+Themes are very easy to install on your site.
+Just upload a zip file containing the plugin files to your Plugin folder via your WP admin login and activate.
+Even easier still, you can install any of the themes listed in the theme repository at WordPress.org) directly inside your WP dashboard.

-- WordPress has a growing community of professional web developers who, collectively, make thousands of excellent WordPress Themes available to WP users.
-Many of these themes are 100% free to use!
+- WordPress has a thriving online community of commercial website developers who, collectively, make thousands of great WordPress Themes available to WP users.
+Thousands of these themes are completely free to use!

-- Themes give sites a unified and consistent “look and feel” across all of the site’s elements, i.e. pages, headers, footers, menus, etc …
+- Themes give sites a consistent “look and feel” across all of the site’s elements, i.e. pages, headers, footers, menus, etc …

 - A “theme” works independently of your digital content.
-This makes it possible to change WordPress themes as often as you want without affecting the site’s underlying information.
+This makes it possible to swap the “look and feel” of your web site or blog as often as you want without disturbing the blog information.

-- Many WordPress themes come with built-in features and settings that let you easily customize the theme’s layout, style and design properties and create a unique look to suit your needs.
+- Many WP themes come with built-in functionality and settings that allow you to customize the site’s layout and design elements and create a unique look to suit your needs.

-- Many themes are built using a framework that enables users to upgrade themes to a newer theme version without losing any unique customizations (e.g. styles)
+- Many WP themes are built using a framework that allows users to upgrade the theme to newer theme versions without losing any unique customizations (e.g. CSS styles)

-- WordPress allows you to search, upload and install WordPress Themes automatically directly from your dashboard.
+- WordPress lets you search, import, install and update WordPress Themes automatically inside your site’s administration interface.

-A responsive theme enables a website to automatically resize to display smoothly over different monitor sizes and screen resolutions, as well as across different devices (e.g. PCs, iPads, cell phones, etc.) …
+A responsive theme enables a website to automatically resize to display smoothly across different screen sizes and resolutions, as well as across different devices (e.g. laptops, iPads, cell phones, etc.) …

-A responsive theme is also optimized for different platforms.
-Users can scroll, read and display the site on a range of devices without having to resize anything, or requiring the website owner to install additional browser tools.
+A responsive theme is also optimized for each platform.
+Users can navigate, read and load your site on a range of device browsers without having to readjust their browser settings, or requiring website owners to install additional browser elements.

-Note: When selecting, WordPress themes, we recommend choosing a responsive WordPress theme.
-Not only will the theme ensure that the content and layout of your site displays well on all devices, but it also means that the theme is newer than non-responsive themes and therefore probably complies with the latest standards, practices and techniques of website design.
+Note: When searching for WordPress themes, we recommend choosing a responsive WordPress theme.
+Not only will a responsive theme ensure that your web site will display correctly across all of your visitors’ devices, but it also means that the theme is newer than most non-responsive themes and therefore complies with the latest standards, practices and techniques of web design.

-We hope this post has given you a good understanding of WordPress themes, what themes are, how they can help you and your business save money, and how themes make customizing sites easy.
+We hope that the above article has given you a better understanding of themes, what themes are, how themes can help you save money on web development costs, and how themes make it easy to customize your WP site.